Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Unlike those systems, there is no escaping the singular nature of its operation.
 A second one of these would not overrule the existence of the first, it would only lock the door ever tighter.
 We recognize the concerns this creates.
 Being honest, it gave me pause and nearly prompted me to decline the Great Father’s generous gift."

 He paused to take a brief sip of water.
 "However.
 All of us know what the stakes actually are.
 We know what the recent events on Ceres signify.
 We know what we are up against.
-Considering that, and reviewing the state of our international relations...we shall retain sovereign control of the device, until such time as a secure, trustworthy international regime can be established to  our satisfaction.
+Considering that, and reviewing the state of our international relations... we shall retain sovereign control of the device, until such time as a secure, trustworthy international regime can be established to  our satisfaction.
 That concludes my statement, thank you."

 Well.
 Sartori had just undone much of his predecessors’ work in untangling the United States from binding--and arguably, strangling--international commitments.
 Instead of gradually relinquishing the title of ‘world police,’ he had just (by international standards) somewhat *lustily* embraced the title of "defender of mankind."